-- 2.11.1 Keeping personal details secure - 2.11.2 Understanding that not all content is appropriate, truthful or legal - 2.11.3 What to do if they do accidently access inappropriate or illegal content - 2.11.4 What to do if they are upset by something they receive - 2.11.5 What to do if they are going to physically meet someone they have met on-line
+- Keeping personal details secure - Understanding that not all content is appropriate, truthful or legal - What to do if they do accidently access inappropriate or illegal content

+- What to do if they are upset by something they receive - What to do if they are going to physically meet someone they have met on-line

-Members of staff can use their personal mobile phones during their break times in the staff room and other private locations away from the students.
-During working hours, they must be kept out of the sight/reach of pupils and parents.
+Practitioners can use their personal mobile phones during their break times in appropriate areas of the school such as the staff room, office space etc. During working hours, they must be kept out of the reach of children and parents.
 All staff are made aware of their duty to follow this procedure, and to challenge anyone not adhering to it.
 Visitors to the setting (including parents) will be made aware of the procedure for visitors' mobile phone use via a sign at the reception desk.

 We believe that photographs validate children's experiences and achievements and are a valuable way of recording milestones in a child's life.
 Parental permission for the different ways in which we use photographs is gained as part of the initial registration at Lacon Childe School.
-We take a mixture of photos that reflect the preschool environment, sometimes this will be when children are engrossed in an activity either on their own or with their peers.
+We take a mixture of photos that reflect the environment, sometimes this will be when children are engrossed in an activity either on their own or with their peers.
 To safeguard children and adults and to maintain privacy, cameras are not to be used during intimate care situations by adults or children.

-Pupils at Lacon Childe School do have access to the internet but are protected by our Smoothwall firewall so that only acceptable content can be accessed.
+We use anti-virus software for virus protection.
+Children do have access to the internet but are protected by our Smoothwall firewall so that only acceptable content can be accessed.
 This software is constantly being updated so that content filtering is up to date.
 We also have computer and user policies that help keep the devices and users safe.
 Our smoothwall firewall also has a safeguard feature that highlights any 'high risk' words or searches.
-ICT technicians produce a report for the DSL so that improper use of computers is minimised and individuals are educated as to the schools ICT policies.
+DSL's monitor the safeguard filter so that improper use of computers is minimised and individuals are educated as to the school's ICT policies.

 Through induction, staff and volunteers are made aware of our 'acceptable use of technology' policy both at home and in the workplace.
 If any staff or volunteers breach this policy, then we will take disciplinary action which may result in a referral to the Disclosure and Barring Service.

-Pupils may bring their mobile phone to school but must have their phone switched off and during the current COVID-19 restrictions must be kept in their bag or blazer.
-Under normal circumstances, phones must be handed into the school office.
-School cannot accept any responsibility for a mobile phone that has been left in a bag or blazer pocket.
+Pupils may bring their mobile phone to school but must have their phone switched off and in their bag.
 No pupil may have their phone switched on during school hours, including break and lunchtime.
 If phone calls need to be made or received, then pupils should make a request at the school office.
 No pupils are allowed access to the school Wi-Fi.
-Pupils are currently not allowed to use their personal laptops or computers within school.
-Pupils who need to use computers have them provided by the SENCO, as such the school computers and internet are monitored and managed by the ICT technicians.
+Pupils are not allowed to use their personal laptops or computers within school.
+Pupils who need to use computers have them, and these school computers and internet are monitored and managed by the ICT technicians.

-2.12 Escalating / de-escalating concerns
+2.14 Escalating / de-escalating concerns